Firstyear/prd-blog/blog_source/2017/05/23/kerberos_why_the_world_moved_on.rst

 Right - what would you suggest instead then?
 --------------------------------------------

-* TLS certificates for identity
+* Machine and device based authentication rather than "what you know" authentication.
 * SSH keys for access to servers
-* SAML portals for web applications (with TLS auth for bonus marks)
+* Webauthn with OIDC/Oauth/SAML for web applications
 * Back these to LDAP.

 Because LDAP is a database, containerised applications treat it like another database.
 SSH keys don't enable the same lateral movement risk.
 TLS certificates are still a pain to use, but they are still better than KRB for authentication today.
 Ultimately, we are watching TLS, SAML and Oauth take over SSO.
 So lets invest in those.